 What Exactly is Hemp Extract?
 Does it Contain CBD?

 CBD (cannabidiol) is the most abundant non-intoxicating cannabinoid found in cannabis plants.
 It is abundant in the flowers and leaves, although much lower amounts can still be found in the stems of the plant.

 Using various state-of-the-art extraction techniques, CBD is extracted from all these different parts of the plant.
 Because of its different sources, it is responsible for the countless wellness benefits offered the cannabinoid contains.

 While hemp seeds are super nutritious and an awesome food and supplement, they contain insignificant amounts of CBD and other cannabinoids.
 The levels are almost close to none.

-To keep things simple, just think of hemp seed oil as a food product and CBD hemp oil and hemp extract as a supplement.
+To keep things simple, just think of the seed oil of the hemp plant as a food product and CBD hemp oil as a supplement.
 But, can hemp seed oil also be taken as a supplement just like CBD?
 Sure, we’ve seen concentrated amounts of hemp seed oil in capsules taken like fish oil supplements.
 Hemp seed oils do have potent properties.
-They can help people with skin problems like eczema1.
+They can help people with skin problems like eczema and psoriasis.